jallier7/Pricing-C-/README.md

 Each component is encapsulated in its module, allowing for easier understanding, debugging, and modification without affecting other parts of the system.

-The use of object-oriented programming principles further contributes to this modular approach.
+The use of OOP principles
+further contributes to this modular approach.
 By defining distinct classes for different financial models and options, our code becomes inherently scalable.